SMS Pro Aviation Safety Software Blog 4 Airlines & Airports

 Risk assessments are your safety tools to use.

-There is no written rule states that risk assessments have to be perfect.
+There is no written rule stating that risk assessments have to be perfect.
 After all, most risk assessments have a very high degree of subjectivity in the decision-making process of which risk index to choose.
 Re-assessing the safety issue allows auditors and managers alike to see the "real story" behind the risk management activities surrounding a safety issue.
 As long as you can show an auditor or manager the path to managing risk, then all should be well.
 That is the beauty of having an SMS database that easily documents and stores risk assessment history.

 Related Aviation SMS Database Software Articles